-To determine if SANS SEC301: Introduction to Cyber Security is right for you, ask yourself five simple questions:
+To determine if the SANS SEC301 course is right for you, ask yourself five simple questions"

-- Do you have basic computer knowledge, but are new to cyber security and in need of an introduction to the fundamentals?
+- Do you have basic computer knowledge, but are new to information security and in need of an introduction to the fundamentals?

 - Are you bombarded with complex technical security terms that you don't understand?

-- Are you a non-IT security manager who lays awake at night worrying that your company will be the next mega-breach headline story on the 6 o'clock news?
+- Are you a non-IT security manager (with some technical knowledge) who lays awake at night worrying that your company will be the next mega-breach headline story on the 6 o'clock news?

 - Do you need to be conversant in basic security concepts, principles, and terms, even if you don't need "deep in the weeds" detail?

-- Have you decided to make a career change to take advantage of the job opportunities in cyber security and need formal training and certification?
+- Have you decided to make a career change to take advantage of the job opportunities in information security and need formal training/certification?

 Written by a security professional with over 30 years of experience in both the public and private sectors, SEC301 provides uncompromising real-world insight from start to finish.
-The course prepares you for the Global Information Security Fundamentals (GISF) certification test, as well as for the next SANS course in this progression, SEC401: Security Essentials Bootcamp Style.
+The course prepares you for the Global Information Security Fundamentals (GISF) certification test, as well as for the next course up the line, SEC401: Security Essentials Bootcamp.
 It also delivers on the SANS promise: You will be able to use the knowledge and skills you learn in SEC301 as soon as you return to work.

-- You will receive approximately 15 pounds of books as part of this training.
-If you are traveling to a training event from out of town, expect your luggage to be heavier on your return trip.
+- Note 1: You will receive approximately 15 pounds of books as part of your attendance in the class.
+If you travel to training from out of town, expect your luggage to be heavier on your return trip.
 Shipping facilities (FedEx, UPS, etc.) may not be available.

-- When making plans to fly home, do not expect the course to end early on the final day.
-It is common for Day 5 of the SEC301 course to end at 5pm.
+- Note 2: When making plans to fly home, do not expect the course to end early on the final day.
+It is not uncommon for Day 5 of the SEC301 course to end close to 5pm.

 - Communicate with confidence regarding information security topics, terms, and concepts